10 Ways how to stop gambling addiction

 The main objective is to find something relaxing or engaging in activities that reduce stress.
 Once you find them, try practicing them regularly or using them as go-to measures whenever you are stressed out or frustrated.

-Stress management techniques include meditation, yoga, reading and/or writing, taking long walks every day, starting a hobby, self-care, exercise, hanging out, deep breathing, and many others.
-The best thing to do is to try several techniques to find the most effective approach (or more of them).
+Stress management techniques include meditation, yoga, reading and/or writing, taking long walks every day, starting a hobby, self-care, exercise, hanging out, and deep breathing.
+The best thing to do is to try several techniques to find the most effective approach.

 7. Remind yourself that gambling means losing

-One of the best ways to stop gambling is to remind yourself that gambling equals losing.
-Start by writing this down.
+Start by writing this concept down.
 Write the phrase on a piece of paper, such as a post-it note, and keep it in a visible place.

-Another thing persons with gambling addiction can do is to take a look at how much money they lost gambling.
+Another thing persons with gambling addiction must do is to take a look at how much money they lost gambling.
 Or compare losses to wins.
-That way, you will realize that losses are significantly higher.
+That way, they realize that losses are significantly higher.
 Keep numbers close to getting an instant reminder, and solid proof that gambling means losing.

 8. Determine your self-sabotage triggers

-To identify your trigger take a few moments to think about cravings for gambling.
+To identify your trigger, take a few moments to think about cravings for gambling.
 What are the circumstances?
 Do the cravings appear during stress?
-Describe the circumstances in detail such as emotions, place, time of day, and other factors.
+Describe the circumstances in detail such as emotions, place, and time of day.
 If the same circumstance keeps appearing, that is your trigger.

 Upon identifying self-sabotage triggers, it’s time to create a plan to avoid them entirely or reduce exposure.
 If stress is the trigger, manage it in a healthy manner.
 If sports events are triggers, block betting apps and sites.
-If financial difficulties are the trigger, work on improving finances in terms of how much you spend, earn, and how to get a promotion, among other things.
+If financial difficulties are the trigger, work on improving finances in terms of how much you spend, earn, and how to get a promotion.

 9. Imagine your betting company or casino with a terrible slogan